drasticactions/Drastic.ImageHash/README.md

 # Drastic.ImageHash

-Drastic.ImageHash is an implmentation of [coenm.ImageHash](https://github.com/coenm/ImageHash) using SkiaSharp.
+Drastic.ImageHash is an implementation of [coenm.ImageHash](https://github.com/coenm/ImageHash) using SkiaSharp.